RD-253 -275 -276 engines

 The original first stage of the Proton rocket was propelled by six RD-253 engines developed at OKB-456 design bureau (now NPO Energomash) in Moscow and led by Valentin Glushko.
 Each engine had a thrust on the ground of 150 tons.
-Like engines on two upper stages of the Proton rocket, RD-253 burned highly toxic unsymmetrical dimethylhydrazine as a fuel mixed with nitrogen tetroxide as an oxidizer.
+Like the engines on two upper stages of the Proton rocket, RD-253 burned highly toxic unsymmetrical dimethylhydrazine as a fuel mixed with nitrogen tetroxide as an oxidizer.

 On the first stage of the Proton rocket, RD-253 was installed in a movable suspension system that allowed to swivel each individual engine around a single axis.
 Combined movement of all six engines enabled the flight control system of the rocket to steer the vehicle along its prescribed trajectory.

-In 1986, specifically for the launch of core module of the Mir space station, the thrust of RD-253 engine was increased by seven percent. it was achived thanks to a minor modification to the propellant flow control valves.
+In 1986, specifically for the launch of core module of the Mir space station, the thrust of RD-253 engine was increased by seven percent.
+It was achived thanks to a minor modification to the propellant flow control valves.
 Since then, engines incorporating this change have undergone extensive additional qualification firings, in order to approve them for use in standard production vehicles.

-As late as 2017, Proton's first stage engines still used non-Russian components, most likely produced in Ukraine and NPO Energomash promised to certify Russian-built replacements in 2018.
+As late as 2017, Proton's first stage engines still used non-Russian components, most likely produced in Ukraine, and NPO Energomash promised to certify Russian-built replacements in 2018.